sarahciston/codingcare/posts/guide.md

 The main takeaway is that we have adapted to the needs and circumstances of the community over the past three years, striving for the loosest container possible to hold the thing together.

->>SAMIR says: "It is more like a French salon where it's like, 'let's like hang out eat, and talk about code.' [...] but it's of consequence in these meetings.
+>SAMIR says: "It is more like a French salon where it's like, 'let's like hang out eat, and talk about code.' [...] but it's of consequence in these meetings.
 People do make huge strides in their projects, or solve crazy problems."
+>>—Samir Ghosh, they/them, PhD student, UC Santa Cruz & former assistant director, USC Ahmanson Lab